walter-trueplus/magestore-module/relay_create_employee/README.md

-# Odoo module - Fetch Mails
+# Odoo module - Create employee

 This module will provides some new actions when you create an User account: